bitovi/academy/src/web-components/10-custom-events/custom-events.md

 }
 ```

 In the above example we are listening for when a button gets a `click` event and calling `this.handleButtonClick`.
-However this doesn't do what you expect; the `this` value when `handleButtonClick` is called will be the *button*, not your element.
+However this doesn’t do what you expect; the `this` value when `handleButtonClick` is called will be the *button*, not your element.

 You can fix this by using an arrow function instead (as shown in the previous section):